speechio/BigCiDian/README.md

 So overall there are 56 phonemes in the unified phoneset(regardless of tones).

-Theoretically some phonemes can be split into more small granularity(eg. au->a u, ɔi->ɔ i, an->a n ...), hence making the phoneset even more compact.
+Theoretically some phonemes can be split with smaller granularity(eg. au->a u, ɔi->ɔ i, an->a n ...), hence making the phoneset even more compact.
 But it is a common practice that larger acoustic modeling units are beneficial for Chinese ASR accuracy, and the existence of decision-tree based state-tying, makes base phoneset size less irrelevant to ASR problem.

 I may or may not change the unified phoneset in the future, currently it seems to be sufficient for my purpose.

+## 3. Usage
+`sh run.sh` should give you a ready-to-use bi-lingual ASR lexicon (`lexicon.txt`), and a phoneset list(`phones.list`) in project root directory.

+## 4. Extend entries
+To extend the final lexicon with entries of your own interest(say "IPHONE", "华为P30"), you can either:
+* add those entries into the very bottom sources(CMUDict and DaCiDian)

+or:
+* maintain a seperate extension-lexicon, and merge it with main lexicon automatically generated above.

-END
+THE END